 Miss Fisher's Murder Mysteries

 The Honorable Miss Phryne Fisher (Essie Davis) is a thoroughly modern woman of the late 1920s operating in a mostly male world.
 The glamorous "lady detective" goes about her work with a pistol close at hand - and, more often than not, a male admirer even closer.
-To the dismay of Detective Inspector Jack Robinson (Nathan Page), Phryne's investigations take her through the back alleys, jazz clubs, and shady markets of Melbourne.
+To the dismay of Detective Inspector Jack Robinson (Nathan Page), Phryne's investigations take her from the shadowy lanes of Melbourne to the halls of academia, from high-class brothels to haute couture.
 Ignoring the dangers all around her, she seems to glide through life determined to enjoy every moment.
-This lush take on the traditional crime drama explores the fascinating and varied sub cultures of 1920s 'between-the-wars' Melbourne.

 Miss Fisher's Murder Mysteries Previous Broadcasts

 KQED Plus: Mon, Jul 25, 2016 -- 8:00 PM